Char-Hunt/Char-Hunt/README.md

 During my career I have worked in high-demand reactive, rapid response positions providing 24x7 support; and project/operations roles; deploying new applications and technologies.

 I'm focused on helping organizations achieve cyber resilience through effective and efficient combinations of process, and empathy; Someone who believes that raising every technology subject's level of awareness regarding cybersecurity and risk management is paramount to success.
-I'm always open to collaborations to accomplish movement toward that important destination.
+I'm always open to collaborations to accomplish progress towared that important destination.
 #

 - 🔭 I’m currently working on infosec, compliance and soc items.